1. Scheme for Financial Support to Public Private Partnerships in Infrastructure (Viability Gap Funding Scheme)

 In pursuance of the decision of the Cabinet, it has been decided to constitute an Empowered Committee and Empowered Institution for approving financial assistance to such projects which satisfies all the eligibility criteria indicated in the Scheme Notification dated August 18, 2005 .
 The Scheme requires the project authorities to seek ‘in-principle’ approval of the Empowered Institution/Empowered Committee prior to seeking bids and obtain the final approval after the selection of the bidder.
 The approvals to projects are given prior to invitation of bids and actual disbursement takes place once the private entity has expended his portion of the equity.
 Thus, there is necessarily a time lag involved between grant of in-principle approval and disbursement of grant.
 The intervening stage involves finalisation of document, prequalification of bidders, financial bids being called, selection of bidder, financial closure and commencement of construction.
 In a PPP project, this process involves a minimum of 12 to 18 months.

 The Composition of the Empowered Institution is as follows:

 - ii.
 Additional Secretary (Expenditure)

 - iii.
-Representative of Planning Commission not below the rank of Joint Secretary
+Representative of Planning Commission (now NITI Aayog) not below the rank of Joint Secretary

 - iv.
 Joint Secretary in the line Ministry dealing with the subject (v) Joint Secretary (FT), DEA -- Member Secretary